nomad-coe/ARISE/README.md

 pip install 'git+https://github.com/AndreasLeitherer/ARISE.git'

-For the SOAP descriptor, we employ the quippy package  (https://github.com/libAtoms/QUIP)
+For the SOAP descriptor, we employ the quippy package  (see https://github.com/libAtoms/QUIP for installation instructions).

 ---------------
 Usage
 ---------------

-For global or local analysis of single- or polycrystalline systems, one just needs to define the corresponding geometry file and load a pretrained model for prediction:
+For global or local analysis of single- or polycrystalline systems, one just needs to define the corresponding geometry file(s) and load a pretrained model for prediction:

     from ai4materials.models import ARISE